Drivers with Disabilities in LouisianaPage Overview

 - Being diagnosed with any disease or disorder that causes mobility impairment

 In order to obtain a mobility impaired license plate, you must have a permanent disability that impairs your mobility.
-You and your physician will need to complete and submit a form DPSMV 1966, the Medical Examiner's Certification of Mobility Impairment, to your local OMV location.
+You and your physician will need to complete and submit a completed Medical Examiner's Certification of Mobility Impairment (Form DPSMV 1966) to your local OMV location.

 In the event that the vehicle is being purchased, the dealer will handle everything for you, and your plate will be issued when you register the vehicle.

 The fee for mobility impaired license plates is $10.
 Plates are valid for 2 years and are also valid in all states (should you travel).

-Obtaining a mobility impaired hang-tag requires the same form DPSMV 1966, the Medical Examiner's Certification of Mobility Impairmentand a $3 fee.
+Obtaining a mobility impaired hang-tag requires the same Medical Examiner's Certification of Mobility Impairment (Form DPSMV 1966) and a $3 fee.
 The OMV also charges an $8 handling fee on all transactions except for renewals.

 The expiration date of the hang-tag will depend on the status of impairment given by your physician.
-Applicants who have permanent mobility impairments will receive a hang-tag valid for four years and won't need recertification to renew.
+Applicants who have permanent mobility impairments will receive a hang-tag valid for 4 years and won't need recertification to renew.

-Applicants who have temporary mobility impairments will receive a hang-tag that is valid for 1 year and only renewable once.
+Applicants who have temporary mobility impairments will receive a hang-tag that is valid for 1 year.
 Recertification is required to renew the temporary hang-tag.

 If your mobility impaired hang-tag is lost, stolen, or destroyed, you may apply for a new one at your local OMV location.
 You'll be asked to provide a statement about the fate of the hang-tag.
 The replacement fee is $3.